JosephHalter/yeti/README.md

 ### Yeti::Context

-The context object allow to communicate application state coming from the controllers.
+The context object allows to communicate application state coming from the controllers.
 First, let's create a Context class tuned to your application logic.